joerx/pragphil/README.md

 # The Pragmatic Philosopher

 Best Philosopher management app on the web.
 Discover how ancient wisdom can lead to a better life for you and your favourite pet.

-Complex Spring WebMVC demo app, loosely based on [Chad Darbys Udemy course](https://www.udemy.com/spring-hibernate-tutorial)
+Spring WebMVC demo app, loosely based on [Chad Darbys Udemy course](https://www.udemy.com/spring-hibernate-tutorial)

 ## Usage